Stanley M. Chesley: Continuing litigation of client funds

 As of 2017, Chesley was still allegedly trying to shield assets from former clients.
-In 2013, Chesley transferred $59 million in personal assets to his law firm, and then ostensibly gave up his ownership in the former firm, transfering his shares to a trust overseen by friend and employee Thomas Rehme.
+In 2013, Chesley transferred $59 million in personal assets to his law firm, and then ostensibly gave up his ownership in the former firm, transferring his shares to a trust overseen by friend and employee Thomas Rehme.
 U.S. District Judge Robert Cleland oversaw a fraudulent conveyance case brought by former clients, preventing the disposition of Waite Schneider assets.
 In particular, the judge barred Chesley from receiving any money from the firm.
 In Kentucky, Boone County Circuit Court Judge James Schrand ordered Chesley in 2015 to transfer his interest in Waite Schneider to former fen-phen clients.
 Chesley's efforts to block this action through the Ohio courts was stopped by the Supreme Court of Ohio, which stated that Chesley and his former firm were serial abusers of the Ohio judicial process.

 In 2018, Chesley's law firm, Waite Schneider Bayless and Chesley, solely owned by Chesley, agreed to pay $23.5 million to former clients, recognizing that there was "unjust enrichment" through the settlement money obtained for clients.
 This is separate from the legal obligation owed by Chesley himself for $42 million.
 The federal Sixth Circuit Court of Appeals criticized Chesley's "shell game", wherein he hid assets, sued the former clients and even sued a sheriff to avoid arrest after being found in contempt of court.

+Personal life and death

+Chesley was married twice, first to Suellen Kaufman from 1959 to 1981, then to Susan J. Dlott in 1991.
+He had a son and daughter from his first marriage.
+Chesley died from complications of dementia in Cincinnati on November 2, 2025, at the age of 89.